 - Be sure every member of your family knows the phone number and has a cell phone, coins or a prepaid phone card to call the emergency contact.
 If you have a cell phone, program that person(s) as "ICE" (In Case of Emergency) in your phone.
 If you are in an accident, emergency personnel will often check your ICE listings in order to contact someone you know.
 Make sure to tell your family and friends that you’ve listed them as emergency contacts.

-- Visit FEMA's ready.gov Web site for more information and downloadable plans.
+- Visit the Ready.gov website for more information and downloadable plans.

 - Visit our Animal Shelter pages for information about ensuring your pets are disaster-ready.